Who is Doug Mulford?

+Hi, I'm Doug.
+Well, not really.
+I'm the guy Doug left hanging after I generously loaned him $200,000.
 Let me take you on a rollercoaster ride through this wild tale of trust, betrayal, and canned cocktails.

 Our story starts in an exclusive business mastermind group.
 You know, the kind filled with highly successful folks full of integrity.
-It was through a member of that group, that I first crossed paths with Doug.
+It was through a member of that group that I first crossed paths with Doug.
 He had a business idea as intriguing as his charm – Beach Drinks, canned cocktails.
 He needed that two hundred grand to score a sweet deal on bulk pricing from his co-packer.

 I found myself in Atlanta, eyeballing his production facility and sipping on his concoctions.
 They weren't exactly world-class, but hey, I've seen worse stuff fly off liquor store shelves.
 So, with a thumbs-up from yours truly, Doug's business dreams were off to the races.